tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate and also provides integrity for the handshake up to this point.
-Servers MUST send this message when using a cipher suite which is authenticated via a certificate.
+Servers MUST send this message when authenticating via a certificate.
 Clients MUST send this
 message whenever authenticating via a Certificate (i.e., when the Certificate message is non-empty).
 When sent, this message MUST appear immediately